Things To Do in Bangkok

 There are a few big-draw Wats that you need to see.
 The bigger Wats have an admission charge.
 Children are free if they are shorter than the ticket office desk, usually.

-Wat Arun, the Temple of the Dawn, right on the riverbank, almost opposite the Grand Palace and Wat Pho.
+Wat Arun, the Temple of the Dawn, is right on the riverbank, almost opposite the Grand Palace and Wat Pho.
+There is a little shuttle ferry that will take you there.

 Wat Pho, the temple of the Reclining Buddha.
 The Buddha is 43m long and gold and mother of pearl encrusted.

-Wat Phra Kaew, the temple of the Emerald Buddha, is within the Grand Palace and covered by your admission charge.
+Wat Phra Kaew, the temple of the Emerald Buddha, is within the Grand Palace and covered by your admission charge for the palace complex.

 Visit all the Wats in Bangkok